sensiolabs/BehatPageObjectExtension/doc/index.rst

 Implementing page objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Page is an instance of a Mink's
+Page is an instance of a Mink
 `DocumentElement <http://mink.behat.org/api/behat/mink/element/documentelement.html>`_.
 This means that instead of accessing ``Mink`` or ``Session`` objects, we can take
 advantage of existing `Mink <http://mink.behat.org/>`_ Element methods: